Chapter 8 Advising Travelers With Specific Needs

 ROUTINE AND TRAVEL-RELATED IMMUNIZATIONS

-In particular, the quick reference section of the MILVAX website (www.vaccines.mil/default.aspx?cnt=resource/qr) provides an easily accessible and complete source of information with product specifics and policy documents that both military and civilian providers will find useful.
-DoD and service-specific policies for vaccines and geographic-specific vaccine recommendations can be also be downloaded from this site.
+In particular, the quick reference tab of the MILVAX website (www.vaccines.mil/QuickReference) provides an easily accessible and complete source of information with product specifics and policy documents that both military and civilian providers will find useful.
+DoD and service-specific policies for vaccines and geographic-specific vaccine recommendations can also be downloaded from this site.

 GEOGRAPHIC AREAS OF RESPONSIBILITY

-The US military issues FHP recommendations based on geographic areas of responsibility (AOR) (www.vaccines.mil/default.aspx?cnt=resource/qr).
+The US military issues FHP recommendations based on geographic areas of responsibility (AOR) (www.vaccines.mil/QuickReference).
 Command and control over US military personnel in each AOR are under a unified combatant command, which is a joint (all branches of the US military) command that provides recommendations for all service members being deployed to that AOR.
 For example, Afghanistan is in the Central Command (CENTCOM) AOR.
-All people on orders to deploy or travel to Afghanistan should receive the vaccines listed in the above web page under the CENTCOM tab of the vaccine recommendations page, unless there is a medical contraindication.
+All personnel on orders to deploy or travel to Afghanistan should receive the vaccines listed in the “Vaccine Recommendations” tab of the above quick reference web page unless there is a medical contraindication.

 Preventing malaria in military units deployed to endemic areas is an essential objective of FHP.
-Malaria can be prevented through 1) education and training, 2) appropriate use of personal protection measures that include individual bed nets, permethrin-impregnated uniforms, and insect repellents, and 3) use of chemoprophylaxis where indicated.
+Malaria can be prevented through 1) education and training; 2) use of personal protection measures, which include individual bed nets, permethrin-impregnated uniforms, and insect repellents; and 3) use of chemoprophylaxis where indicated.
+The joint instruction on immunization and chemoprophylaxis stipulates that medical commanders designate trained staff to provide comprehensive malaria prevention counseling to military and civilian personnel considered to be at risk of contracting malaria and that such counseling “include instruction on how to take prescribed antimalarial medications, the importance of compliance with the prescribed medication schedule, information about potential adverse effects, and the need to seek medical care if these adverse effects occur” (www.vaccines.mil/documents/969r40_562.pdf#page=23).

 Malaria cases seen in returning US military personnel reflect the current deployments around the world.
-In 2010, the highest risk was in Afghanistan, with exposures to chloroquine-resistant Plasmodium falciparum and P. vivax malaria.
-There is also significant risk from frequent training and development missions to sub-Saharan Africa.
+In 2011, the highest risk was for people deployed in Afghanistan, with exposures to chloroquine-resistant Plasmodium falciparum and P. vivax malaria.
+There is also risk of P. falciparum malaria for people with frequent training and development missions to sub-Saharan Africa.

-In September 2009, the Assistant Secretary of Defense (Health Affairs) issued a policy memorandum on the use of mefloquine in malaria chemoprophylaxis throughout the DoD.
-In chloroquine-resistant areas in which doxycycline and mefloquine are equally efficacious in preventing malaria, doxycycline is the drug of choice for malarial chemoprophylaxis.
+In September 2009, the Assistant Secretary of Defense (Health Affairs) issued a policy memorandum on the use of mefloquine for malaria chemoprophylaxis throughout the DoD.
+In chloroquine-resistant areas in which doxycycline and mefloquine are equally efficacious in preventing malaria, doxycycline is the drug of choice for malarial chemoprophylaxis in personnel with a history of neurobehavioral disorders.
 Those personnel with a history of neurobehavioral disorders who cannot take doxycycline should be prescribed atovaquone-proguanil for travel to chloroquine-resistant areas.

 The rationale for recommending doxycycline over mefloquine is as follows:

 - With the increasing recognition of possible neuropsychiatric side effects of mefloquine in some people, new relative contraindications have been added to the product label since 2003.
 In addition, each person prescribed mefloquine must be given an FDA-approved medication guide.
-Complying with this guidance requires a one-on-one encounter with a knowledgeable provider, which can be difficult with large deployments.
+Complying with this guidance requires a one-on-one encounter with a knowledgeable provider, which is not feasible with large deployments.

 - Neuropsychiatric side effects may confound the diagnosis and management of posttraumatic stress disorder and traumatic brain injury, which makes the continued routine use of mefloquine less desirable.

-The US military routinely uses primaquine for presumptive antirelapse treatment (PART) in returning military populations to prevent the late relapse of P. vivax malaria or P. ovale malaria as a matter of policy.
+As a matter of policy, the US military routinely uses primaquine for presumptive antirelapse treatment (PART) in returning military populations to prevent the late relapse of P. vivax malaria or P. ovale malaria.
 PART is also referred to as “terminal prophylaxis.”
-In PART, primaquine is given to otherwise healthy people on their return from an endemic area.
+In PART, primaquine is given to otherwise healthy people on their departure from an endemic area.
 Primaquine is used for this indication much more frequently in the military than in most civilian travelers.

-Current policy is for all US military personnel to be screened for glucose-6-phosphate dehydrogenase (G6PD) deficiency on entry into military service.
+The most important risk of using primaquine is hemolytic anemia in those who are deficient in glucose-6-phosphate dehydrogenase (G6PD).
+Current policy is for all US military personnel to be screened for G6PD deficiency on entry into military service.
 However, some people, such as reservists, may have deployed without testing, or clinicians may not be able to confirm results for all people in a unit requiring PART.
 Clinicians should be aware that hemolytic reactions to primaquine may occur in those with unrecognized G6PD deficiency.

 |CDC RECOMMENDATION||US MILITARY POLICY|